-Cambridge International Examinations (CIE) is recognised by the Office of Qualifications and Examinations Regulation (Ofqual) – the regulator of examinations in England – to award qualifications.
+Cambridge Assessment International Education is recognised by the Office of Qualifications and Examinations Regulation (Ofqual) – the regulator of examinations in England – to award qualifications.
 This means you can be sure their assessments and qualifications are monitored and meet appropriate standards.
 They work closely with Ofqual to maintain their recognised status.

-Furen International School Pte Ltd offers Cambridge Lower Secondary (Secondary 1) Course is adapted from Cambridge International Examinations (CIE).
+Furen International School Pte Ltd (FIS) offers Cambridge Lower Secondary Course which is adapted from Cambridge Assessment International Education.
 This course is typically for learners aged 11 to 14 years.

 The English module enables learners to communicate confidently and effectively and to develop the skills to respond to a range of information, media and texts with understanding and enjoyment.
 Learners who follow this framework will gradually work towards developing a first language competency in English based on a curriculum designed to be successful in any culture and to promote cross-cultural understanding.

-This curriculum framework covers four content areas: scientific enquiry, biology, chemistry and physics.
+This curriculum module covers four content areas: scientific enquiry, biology, chemistry and physics.
 Scientific enquiry is about considering ideas, evaluating evidence, planning investigative work, and recording and analysing data.
-The scientific enquiry objectives underpin biology, chemistry and physics, which are focused on developing confidence and interest in scientific knowledge.
+The scientific enquiry objective consist of biology, chemistry and physics, which are focused on developing confidence and interest in scientific knowledge.
 Environmental awareness and some history of science are also part of the curriculum.

 The module aims to provide students – whose mother tongue is Chinese – with a strong sense of ability and practicality in language learning.
 Through this module, students can learn Chinese literature, art, history, culture, and so on.
 Students will benefit in the improvement of independent thinking and comprehensive learning ability as a result.